veryyoldman/nai-t5-wrapper/README.md

 ```

 ## Example scripts

+TODO: delete this section after documenting the scripts

 - sampling code example
 - FLOP counter demo (will work for SDPA but not Flex attention)